My story

-Here’s a far too exhaustive summary of some of my pivotal life moments, and some formative experiences along the way, if you were at all curious.
+Here’s a far too exhaustive summary of some of my pivotal life moments, and some formative experiences as well, if you were at all curious.

 Background